 We feed all our adults and puppies a high protein content food to ensure they stay

 healthy.
-Our dogs and puppies have 24/7 access to food and water to eat and drink at
+Our dogs and puppies have 24/7 access to food and water to eat and drink at all times.

 Estimated weight charts exist for the purpose of ‘guesstimating’ the adult weight of your